-- (A) If the general manager or board schedules a public hearing on an application for a permit or permit amendment for which a hearing is required, the General Manager or Board shall give notice of the public hearing as provided by this section. - (B) The notice must include: - (a) the name of the applicant; - (b) the address or approximate location of the well or proposed well; - (c) a brief explanation of the proposed permit or permit amendment, including any requested amount of groundwater, the purpose of the proposed use, and any change in use; - (d) the time, date, and location of the public hearing; and - (e) any other information the General Manager or Board considers relevant and appropriate. - (C) Not later than the 10th day before the date of a hearing, the General Manager or Board shall: - (a) post notice in a place readily accessible to the public at the district office; - (b) provide notice to the County Clerk of each county in the district; and - (c) provide notice by: - (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Rule 13.2 (D); and - (iii) regular mail to any other person entitled to receive notice under the rules of the District. - (D) A person may request notice from the District of a public hearing on a permit or a permit amendment application.
-The request must be in writing and is effective for the remainder of the calendar year in which the request is received by the District.
+- (1) If the general manager or board schedules a public hearing on an application for a permit or permit amendment for which a hearing is required, the general manager or board shall give notice of the public hearing as provided by this section. - (2) The notice must include: - (A) the name of the applicant; - (B) the address or approximate location of the well or proposed well;

+- (C) a brief explanation of the proposed permit or permit amendment, including any requested amount of groundwater, the purpose of the proposed use, and any change in use: - (D) the time, date, and location of the public hearing; and - (E) any other information the general manager or board considers relevant and appropriate. - (3) Not later than the 10th day before the date of a hearing, the general manager or board shall: - (A) post notice in a place readily accessible to the public at the District office; - (B) provide notice to the county clerk of each county in the district; and - (C) provide notice by: - (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Subsection (4); and - (iii) regular mail to any other person entitled to receive notice under the rules of the district. - (4) A person may request notice from the District of a public hearing on a permit or a permit amendment application.
+The request must be in writing and is effective for the remainder of the calendar year in which the request is received by the district.
 To receive notice of a public hearing in a later year, a person must submit a new request.
-An affidavit of an officer or employee of the District establishing attempted service by first class mail, facsimile, or e-mail to the person in accordance with the information provided by the person is proof that notice was provided by the district. - (E) Failure to provide notice under 13.2 (C) (c) (ii) does not invalidate an action taken by the District at the hearing.

-- (3) The General Manager may schedule as many applications at one hearing as the General Manager deems necessary.
-The District may require each person who participates in a public hearing to submit a hearing registration form stating: - (A) the person's name; - (B) the person's address; and - (C) whom the person represents, if the person is not there in the person's individual capacity.
-Hearings will be held in accordance with Rule 13. - (4) Hearings may be scheduled during the District's regular business hours, Monday through Friday of each week, except District holidays.
+An affidavit of an officer or employee of the District establishing attempted service by first class mail, facsimile, or e-mail to the person in accordance with the information provided by the person is proof that notice was provided by the district. - (5) Failure to provide notice under Subsection (3)(c)(ii) does not invalidate an action taken by the District at the hearing. - (c) The General Manager may schedule as many applications at one hearing as the General Manager deems necessary.
+The District may require each person who participates in a public hearing to submit a hearing registration form stating: - (1) the person's name; - (2) the person's address; and - (3) whom the person represents, if the person is not there in the person's individual capacity.
+Hearings will be held in accordance with Section 13. - (d) Hearings may be scheduled during the District's regular business hours, Monday through Friday of each week, except District holidays.
 All permit hearings will be held at the District Office.
-However, the Board may change or schedule additional dates, times, and places for permit hearings by resolution adopted at a regular Board meeting.
+However, the Board may from time to time change or schedule additional

+- dates, times, and places for permit hearings by resolution adopted at a regular Board meeting.
 The General Manager is instructed by the Board to schedule hearings involving permit matters at such dates, times, and places set forth above for permit hearings.
-Other hearings will be scheduled at the dates, times, and locations set at a regular Board meeting. - (5) The District may assess fees to permit applicants for administrative acts of the District relating to a permit application.
+Other hearings will be scheduled at the dates, times, and locations set at a regular Board meeting. - (e) The District may assess fees to permit applicants for administrative acts of the District relating to a permit application.
 Fees set by the District may not unreasonably exceed the cost to the District of performing the administrative function for which the fee is charged.